 Staying in control of what you spend is critical to your budgeting success.
 If you're unclear on where your money is going, it can be much harder to save for the short or long term, pay down debt or work towards other financial goals.

 Drawing a mental line in the sand can help curb spending, but there’s something else you can do to keep your budget on track.
 You could ask your bank to impose a debit card spending limit (or a credit card spending limit if you use credit for purchases).
 Having a debit card spending limit in place can keep you from spending more than you intended, but it’s important to consider the pros and cons first.

 How Does a Debit Card Spending Limit Work?

 A debit card spending limit isn’t complicated.
 The bank puts a cap on the amount you can spend with your debit card each day.
 If you attempt to make a purchase after you’ve exceeded your daily spending limit, the transaction would be declined.

 Debit card spending limits aren’t a new concept; many major banks already have them in place.
-For example, Bank of America has a $5,000 daily debit card spending limit, while Citibank sets the limit at $5,000 to $10,000, depending on the type of account you have and your banking history.
+For example, Citibank sets the daily purchase limit at $5,000 to $10,000, depending on the type of account you have and your banking history.

 Banks can also set daily spending limits for credit cards.
 Again, once you exceed the daily purchase limit, any additional transactions would be declined.